Buckwalter PUD

 RESIDENTIAL COMMUNITIES:

-The Team is committed to encourage and/or provide a wide range of housing options and choices.
-Eleven communities are well underway on or near Buckwalter Parkway, including five of these by the nation's leading homebuilders (i.e. Centex, DR Horton and Toll Brothers):
+The Buckwalter Commercial Team is committed to continue to encourage and/or provide a wide range of housing options and choices.
+Presently, the Team is working on a residential urban experience unique to Bluffton to complement the sixteen communities already completed or well underway on or near Buckwalter Parkway, including seven by the nation's leading homebuilders (i.e. Centex, DR Horton, Toll Brothers and Hovnanian):

 (Centex)